Granular rheology: a tale of three time scales: Effective friction

 Finally, the identification of $\mu_1$ and $\mu_2$ with the model of $\dot\gamma$-dependent friction of Savage and Hutter \cite{Savage89} (see details in appendix \ref{ASH}) allows us to identify $\mu_1=\tan(\delta_S)$ and $\mu_2=\tan(\delta_D)$, where $\delta_S$ and $\delta_D$ that delimit the regime in which steady shear flow can develop down slopes.

-All in all, the $\mu(\mathcal{I})$ law is recovered as a particular case of our toy-model.
-It is deduced from the fundamental equation Eq.(\ref{eqmu2}) by the additional constraint that in the Bagnold regime the final relaxation process is always controlled by shear advection, in which case $\mu^{(2)}$ is a mere constant.
-It was discussed in a previous studies \cite{Peyneau08,Clavaud17,Pahtz20,Coquand20} that $\mu_1$ was not related to the interparticle friction, but arose rather from collective effects.
+All in all, in the light of the above discussion, our toy model can be rewritten in full generality as:

+Adding the constraint that in the Bagnold regime the final relaxation process is always controlled by shear advection, in which case Wi$\gg1$, this equation reduces exactly to the $\mu(\mathcal{I})$ law.
+It was discussed in a previous studies \cite{Peyneau08,Clavaud17,Pahtz20,Coquand20} that $\mu_1$ was not a direct consequence of the presence of interparticle friction, but also arose from collective effects.
 What the present study adds to this picture is the relation between the non-zero value of $\mu_1$ and the separation of time scales in the relaxation of $\Phi$ towards 0.